openvinotoolkit/openvino/docs/get_started.md

    <h3><a name="get-started-tutorials">Get Started with Tutorials, Demos, and Samples</a></h3>

-   <p>After all the installation and configuration steps are done, you are ready to run your first inference and learn the workflow. <br />Here is a set of hands-on demonstrations of various complexity levels to guide you through the process.
-You can run code samples, demo applications, or Jupyter notebooks. <br /></p>
+   <p>After all the installation and configuration steps are done, you are ready to run your first inference and learn the workflow.
+Here is a set of hands-on demonstrations of various complexity levels to guide you through the process.
+You can run code samples, demo applications, or Jupyter notebooks.</p>

    <div id="GSG_nextstepchoice">
      <a href="openvino_docs_get_started_get_started_demos.html" >